P.O. Box 113 Leavenworth WA 98826-0113

 WE SERVE, where there is need.

-We host an annual Open House/Bar-B-Que for those interested in joining LIONS (at the clubhouse at Leavenworth's Lions Club Park, next to the city hall).
-The “Den” also serves as a concession area during the events sponsored by the Lions Club throughout the year such as the annual Leavenworth Lions Craft Fair.
+The “Den” serves as a concession area during the events sponsored by the Lions Club throughout the year such as the annual Leavenworth Lions Craft Fair.
 Other events include the Chestnut Sales (roasting on an open fire) during the Christmas Lighting Festival weekends and the All-You-Can-Eat Community Breakfasts (May through October).